 My heart sank a little, but I held fast to the knowledge that dressing for success is an important skill and that first impressions are very important in all walks of life.

-My husband and I sat beside our frustrated and a rather cranky son and heard him grumble again about how NO ONE else was dressed up.
+My husband and I sat beside our frustrated and rather cranky son and heard him grumble again about how NO ONE else was dressed up.
 We then started looking around very carefully and spotted two boys professionally dressed in shirts and ties and a few girls looking very nice in conservative dresses.

 I absolutely love my teenager, but needed a few minutes away from the daggers that his eyes were throwing my way and walked over to look at a table set up with university information.